How a Canadian FCO with 1 million members and a $20-30 million annual budget can be formed

 The FCO model is based upon Citizen Utility Boards (CUBs) which have been established in four states in the U.S. In these states, all of the utilities were required to enclose a one-page pamphlet in their billing envelopes inviting people to join the CUB.
 About five percent of consumers usually join the CUB at a $40 annual membership fee.
-CUBs are independent, broad-based watchdog groups that are run democratically by their members and represent consumers' interests in the marketplace.
-For example, in Illinois the CUB has 150,000 members, a $1.5 million annual budget, and has saved consumers about $9 billion since 1983 by opposing rate hikes by utilities.
+CUBs are independent, broad-based watchdog groups that are run democratically by their members and represent consumers’ interests in the marketplace.
+For example, in Illinois the CUB has 150,000 members, a $1.5 million annual budget, and has saved consumers more than $20 billion since 1983 by opposing rate hikes by utilities.

 According to a national survey of Canadians, 64% of Canadians support the creation of the FCO using the pamphlet method.